zoonman/linkedin-api-php-client/README.md

 and install composer.

-## Usage
+## Get Started

+Before you will get started, play visit to [LinkedIn API Documentation](https://docs.microsoft.com/en-us/linkedin/).
+This will save you a lot of time and prevent some silly questions.

 To start working with LinkedIn API, you will need to get application client id and secret.

 Go to [LinkedIn Developers portal](https://developer.linkedin.com/) and create new application in section My Apps.
+Save ClientId and ClientSecret, you will use them later.

 #### Bootstrapping autoloader and instantiating a client